Skip to main content

 Visual Arts

-Our Visual Arts program has a tradition of encouraging students to produce high quality student work in drawing and painting, photography, printmaking, ceramics, and sculpture which raises awareness and builds community.
+Our Visual Arts program has a tradition of encouraging students to express and challenge themselves in order to produce work that raises awareness and builds community.

 No previous experience in photography is necessary—all levels are welcome in this class.
 Students will learn how to set an exposure so their camera can capture what their eyes see; how to read a photo and identify what makes it “good”; and how to use Photoshop and Lightroom to add creative flair to their own work.
 They will go on photo walks, field trips, and participate in contests where they may win cash prizes or have their work exhibited in a gallery.
 We will study photographers past and present to help students discover their own style and inspire them to take creative risks.
 This is a very hands-on class: there are daily activities with props and equipment that will allow students to apply their new skills and insights, building their creative confidence.
 Students who do not have a camera can easily borrow one from the school.